reemf123/ISS-Tracker/README.md

 To check to see if everything is up and running as expected, execute: `docker ps -a`.
 This should return a list with a container you named, an UP status, and the port mapping that you specified.

-### Instructions for Deploying Flask Application with Docker Compose File
+### Instructions for Deploying Flask Application with Docker Compose
 Docker compose files are an alternative means/method to execute the `docker build` and `docker run` commands.
 So, instead of building an image and then executing the `docker run` commands detailed above, the YAML file is used to configure and deploy the service, then with a single command, you can start up the container from the specifications detailed in the YAML file.

 The general commands are as follows: `docker-compose <verb> <parameters>`